meilisearch/specifications/text/0124-documents-api.md

 | `fields`                 | Array of Strings / `null` | false    |
 | `filter`                 | filter / `null`           | false    |

-In the case of the query parameter, as always, the `filter` can only be a string, while it can be either a string, an array of strings, or an array of array of strings for the json body.
+In the case of the query parameter, as always, the `filter` can only be a string, while it can be either a string, an array of strings, or an array of array of strings for the JSON body.

 ###### 3.1.1.2.1. `offset`